B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Takeoff and landing must be announced in advance via the airport radio station.
 - Pilots are not allowed to wait for the players they transport to Cayo for more than 2 minutes.
 - Pilots must follow the designated routes for the job and may not deviate from them without a valid RP reason.
+- Flying close to the ground without landing the plane to gain a benefit is forbidden.
 - Airplanes must be parked only in designated areas.
 - Any aviation accident must be treated as a serious incident within the roleplay.
 - Abandoning aircraft in unauthorized locations is punishable by a 3-7 day ban and loss of the aviation license.